-2022 Annual Endowment Report - Questionnaire
+Annual Endowment Report - Questionnaire

 Your generous support of the University of Florida through this endowment is truly appreciated.
-We would be pleased to receive your feedback on the contents.
+We would be pleased to receive your feedback on this year’s report contents.
 To share your thoughts, please complete the following questions.

 Please enter your name.